Australia–Japan relations: 21st century

-Economic relations, tourism and migration

-Trade
+Economic relations

 Australian trade had shifted away from other Commonwealth countries toward Asia around the 1960s and 1970s.
 Japan in particular had emerged as the leading trading partner.
 In 1966–67, Japan surpassed the United Kingdom "to become the largest market for Australian exports".
 Japan is now the second largest export market for Australia (after China), although Japan is ranked only third as a source of imports to Australia after the United States and China.
 Because of this, Australia has had a trade surplus with Japan.

-Australia is a predominant source of food and raw materials for Japan.
-In 1990 Australia accounted for 5.4 percent of total Japanese imports, a share that held relatively steady in the late 1980s.
-Australia was the largest single supplier of coal, iron ore, wool, and sugar to Japan in 1990.
-Australia is also a supplier of uranium.
-By 1987 Japanese investment made Australia the single largest source of Japanese regional imports.
-The ban on American and Canadian beef recently made Australia the largest supplier of beef in Japan.

-Resource development projects in Australia attracted Japanese capital, as did trade protectionism by necessitating local production for the Australian market.
-Investments in Australia totaled US$8.1 billion in 1988, accounting for 4.4 percent of Japanese direct investment abroad.
-But, because of the broadening reach of Japan's foreign investment, this share had been declining, down from 5.9 percent in 1980.
-During the 1980s, Japanese real estate investment increased in Australia, particularly in the ocean resort area known as the Gold Coast, where Japanese presence was strong enough to create some resentment.

 As Japan protects its agriculture, Australia faces quotas, high tariffs, and standards barriers in exporting agricultural products including beef, butter, and apples to Japan.
 Japan is "Australia's largest beef export market, taking 35.8% of all beef shipped in 2011".

 Negotiations commenced in 2007 on a bilateral free trade agreement between Australia and Japan.

 As Australia trades raw minerals to Japan for large amounts of earnings, while Japan trades technology such as televisions, computers and cars.
 Japan is one of the leading suppliers of a number of manufactured goods imported to Australia: Japan has been the principal source of cars and motorcycles being imported to Australia.